novemberborn/ksuid/README.md

 # ksuid

 A Node.js implementation of [Segment's KSUID library](https://github.com/segmentio/ksuid).
-Supports Node.js 6, 8 and 10.
+Supports Node.js 10, 12, 14 and newer.

 You may also be interested in [`ksuid-cli`](https://www.npmjs.com/package/ksuid-cli).